Burning (professional wrestling): Third incarnation (2012–2015)

 In early 2014, Akiyama began teaming regularly with Takao Omori as Wild Burning, combining the names of Burning and Get Wild.
 The duo captured the World Tag Team Championship on two occasions, while also winning the 2014 World's Strongest Tag Determination League.
 Kanemaru, meanwhile, formed a partnership with Último Dragón with whom he went on to regain the All Asia Tag Team Championship.
 In July 2014, Akiyama also took over as the new president of AJPW.
 Burning has been largely inactive since the formation of Wild Burning, however, both Akiyama and Kanemaru are still billed as members of the stable by AJPW.
 On November 1, Akiyama defeated Akebono to win the Triple Crown Heavyweight Championship.
 On November 20, Kanemaru announced he would be leaving AJPW following December 15.
 Kanemaru joined Akebono and former Burning stablemates Go Shiozaki and Kotaro Suzuki in an exodus caused by contractual issues.

-Fourth incarnation (2021–present)
+Fourth incarnation (2021–2024)

 On December 7, 2021, DDT Pro-Wrestling announced that Kenta Kobashi had endorsed the reformation of the stable.
 This incarnation would be led by Tetsuya Endo (who had been left without a stable since the dissolution of Damnation in September of that year) and would have Jun Akiyama, Yusuke Okada and Yuya Koroku as its members.
 On December 26, at Never Mind 2021 in Yoyogi, this fourth incarnation debuted by defeating The37Kamiina (Shunma Katsumata, Yuki Ueno, Mao and Toui Kojima).